genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 ## Carousel Item
-Each item in the carousel consists of 3 sections:
+Each corousel item consists of three display sections:
-- **Image** - If not configured, a placeholder default image will be displayed.
+- **Image**<sub>Optional</sub> - Can be configured with a url link, on the admin console.
+If image was not set, a default image will be displayed.
-    Can be configured with a url link. <sub>Optional</sub>.
-- **Info** - Title <sub>Mandatory</sub> and a subtitle <sub>Optional</sub>
+- **Info**<sub>Mandatory</sub> - Consist of a Title and an optional subtitle
-- **Options** - Item options <sub>Optional</sub>.
+- **Options**<sub>Optional</sub> - Item options .

 ---

 ## UI configurations
-Carousel UI can be configured, by overriding `CarouselItemsUIProvider.configure` method and/or `CarouselItemsUIProvider.customize` method for [dynamic data related customizations]({{'/docs/chat-configuration/ui-cutomization/how-it-works#customize' | relative_url}}).
+The carousel UI can be customized, by overriding the `CarouselItemsUIProvider.configure` method and/or the `CarouselItemsUIProvider.customize` method for [dynamic data related customizations]({{'/docs/chat-configuration/ui-cutomization/how-it-works#customize' | relative_url}}).
-Available configuration proprties can be viewed on `CarouselItemsUIAdapter`
+The available configuration proprties can be found in `CarouselItemsUIAdapter`.

 ### General item configurations
-- Use `CarouselItemsUIAdapter.setCardStyle` method to configure the carousel item look.
+- Use `CarouselItemsUIAdapter.setCardStyle` method to configure the carousel item display.
-  > The carousel items display can be configured to have a card like look which has elevation or be flat, with or without rounded corners.
+    - `elevation` level - level of 0, makes a flat look, while greater values sets a card look to the items.
+    - Rounded corners - defined by a radius level.
+Value of 0 makes squere corners.

   >_**Notice**, If a card style display is configured, items background should not be transparent!_

+{: .mt-5}
-- Carousel items sections (info, image and options), display order, can be configured with `CarouselItemsUIAdapter.setInfoTextAlignment`, defaults to `CarouselItemConfiguration.ItemInfoAlignment.AlignBelowThumb`
+- Carousel items consist of 3 display sections: info, image and options.
+The sections display order, can be configured with `CarouselItemsUIAdapter.setInfoTextAlignment`, defaults to `CarouselItemConfiguration.ItemInfoAlignment.AlignBelowThumb`

   ![]({{'/assets/images/customed-carousel.png' | relative_url}})
   {: .image-40}